opt-out-tools/start-here/CONTRIBUTING.md

 - Give a :star: to the [opt-out](https://github.com/opt-out-tools/opt-out) repository, the more stars we get the more likely we are to get funding :smile:

+### Less than 30 minutes

+- Post about **Opt Out Tools** on social media using our Twitter handle `@optoutools` or our Instagram handle `@optouttools`!
+- Reach out to us on [Twitter](https://twitter.com/optoutools) to let us know what you think!
 - Talk to your friends and family about online misogyny!
-- Reach out to us on [Twitter](https://twitter.com/optoutools) to let us know what you think!

-### Less than 30 minutes

-Post about **Opt Out Tools** on social media with our Twitter handle @optoutools or our Instagram handle @optouttools !

 ### 1+ hour